The Laundry Files: The Apocalypse Codex

 The Apocalypse Codex is the fourth novel in the Laundry series.
 It is set in 2010 and was published in 2012.
 In this novel, the protagonist Bob Howard, an agent for the intelligence agency known as the Laundry, is tasked with investigating American televangelist Raymond Schiller, who seeks to gain influence in Britain.
 Bob finds out that Schiller, who preaches a quiverfull prosperity gospel, is serving a supremely dangerous supernatural entity and trying to bring about the end of the world.
 The book introduces new allies for Bob: Persephone Hazard, a freelancing witch and secret agent, and Peter Wilson, a vicar and expert in biblical apocrypha.

 According to Stross, while the first three books in the series were written in the style of Len Deighton, Ian Fleming and Anthony Price, respectively, the fourth installment is written in the style of a Peter O'Donnell (Modesty Blaise) novel.
 For future installments, Stross feels that "the series has acquired an identity and feel of its own", and does not intend to continue the pastiche motif.

 The Rhesus Chart

 The Rhesus Chart is the fifth novel in the Laundry series.
 It is set in spring 2013 and was published in 2014.
 The novels follow the protagonist Bob Howard, an agent for the intelligence agency known as the Laundry.

 The Rhesus Chart plot describes an investigation into what appears to be vampire activity, despite the fact that people are almost suspiciously resistant to the idea that vampires could exist or be involved, which complicates the investigation.
 It transpires that elder vampires have been subtly mind controlling Laundry staff to convince them that vampires do not exist.
 A group of recently created vampires join the Laundry, and the two elder vampires in the book are destroyed, at the cost of the life of James Angleton, Howard's boss.

-The Rhesus Chart received a Kirkus Reviews starred review.
+The Rhesus Chart received a Kirkus Reviews starred review and was also reviewed in Asimov's Science Fiction.